Bronnel721/Mahone-Sans/README.md

 # This is for early access.
-Don't use this font while it's being made, but try it out.
+Please don't use this font until its first release, but try it out.